 Website and/or Calendar Links

 The Illinois MakerLab is the world’s first Business School 3D Printing Lab.
-The Lab was was co-founded by Dr. Aric Rindfleisch (Executive Director) and Dr. Vishal Sachdev (Director) and opened in Spring 2013.
+The Lab was co-founded by Dr. Aric Rindfleisch (Executive Director) and Dr. Vishal Sachdev (Director) and opened in Spring 2013.

-Their objective is to provide University of Illinois faculty and students with the knowledge and resources to be at the forefront of the emerging maker movement.
-They do this by teaching users how to design, manufacture, and market physical objects.
+Our objective is to provide University of Illinois faculty and students with the knowledge and resources to be at the forefront of the emerging maker movement.
+We do this by teaching users how to design, manufacture, and market physical objects.
 3D printing (and the emerging Maker Movement) provides a means of democratizing innovation by empowering individuals with the know-how and tools to manufacture the objects they consume.
 Thus, this technology has important implications for many facets of business, including manufacturing, distribution, retailing, and consumer behavior.

-The Illinois MakerLab is open approximately 30 hours per week (please see Lab hours for their current schedule).
-They enjoy hosting visitors, so if you find yourself on our campus, please stop by!
+Our Lab is located in Room 3030 of the Business Instructional Facility at the College of Business, University of Illinois at Urbana-Champaign.
+We are open approximately 30 hours per week (please see our Lab hours for our current schedule).
+We enjoy hosting visitors, so if you find yourself on our campus, please stop by!

-- College of Business
+- Gies College of Business